About St. Angela's College

 The College is founded on over 400 years of education tradition.
 This is a tradition which values both Christian ideals and academic excellence.
 As a College within the wider National University of Ireland network there is a strong community environment which is recognised for its friendly, caring, atmosphere characterised by respect for the individual.

-St. Angela’s College has a well-deserved reputation for delivering high quality programmes at both undergraduate and postgraduate levels across the academic departments of Nursing and Health Studies, Home Economics and Education.
+St. Angela’s College has a well-deserved reputation for delivering high quality programmes at both undergraduate and postgraduate levels across the Academic Schools of Nursing and Health Studies, Home Economics and Education.
 The College also offers a range of Postgraduate and Adult Education programmes.

 Although established as a College of Education for Home Economics Teachers, the College has expanded far beyond its original remit and currently its profile of academic programmes of study also includes: Nursing and Health Studies, Healthcare Management, Education, Special Education, Religious Education, Gaeilge, Nutrition, Food and Business Management, Science and Disability Studies.